s-cassidy/microblog.nvim/README.md

 ### `get_post_from_url()` or `MicroBlogPostFromUrl`

 Opens prompt to input the url of a post.
 If given a valid url from your blog, it will open in a new buffer read for editing.
+You can also pass an url as an argument to `MicroBlogPostFromUrl` to open it without a prompt.

 ### `publish()` or `MicroBlogPublish`